-Anterior cruciate ligament (ACL) repair is done to reconstruct the ACL in the knee after it is torn.
-Often, a graft made of tendon is used to reconstruct the torn ligament.
+ACL surgery is done to reconstruct the ACL in the knee after it is torn.

 Copyright © Nucleus Medical Media, Inc.